This topic introduces the basic concepts of Cloud Config.

 - Management resources related to permissions, such as roles and policies

-- If a resource type is added to the monitoring scope, Cloud Config tracks all resources of this type under the current account and records their configuration snapshots every 10 minutes.
+- If a resource type is added to the monitoring scope, Cloud Config tracks your resources of this type and records their configuration changes every 10 minutes.

-- If a resource type is removed from the monitoring scope, Cloud Config stops recording configuration changes for all resources of this type under the current account.
+- If a resource type is removed from the monitoring scope, Cloud Config does not record the configuration changes to the resources of this type.

-Cloud Config provides you with the configuration timeline for each resource that is monitored.
+Cloud Config provides a configuration timeline for each resource that is monitored.

-- If a resource is created before you activate Cloud Config, the start point of the configuration timeline is the time when you activate Cloud Config.
+- If a resource is created before you activate Cloud Config, the configuration timeline starts from the time when you activate Cloud Config.

-- If a resource is created after you activate Cloud Config, the start point of the configuration timeline is the time when the resource is created.
-Cloud Config checks the configuration changes every 10 minutes.
-If a configuration changes at a time point, a node is generated on the configuration timeline.
-You can view the configurations, configuration changes, and related operations at the time point.
+- If a resource is created after you activate Cloud Config, the configuration timeline starts from the time when the resource is created.
+Cloud Config detects the configuration changes every 10 minutes.
+If resource configuration changes at a point in time, a node is generated on the configuration timeline.
+You can then view the basic information, configuration changes, and related operations of the resource.

 - Managed rules

-Cloud Config provides you with more than 40 managed rules.
+Cloud Config provides managed rules.
 For more information, see Managed rules.

 - Custom rules

-To create a custom rule, log on to the Function Compute console and create a rule function.
-When you create a custom rule in the Cloud Config console, enter the Alibaba Cloud Resource Name (ARN) of the rule function.
+You can use Function Compute to create a rule.
+Before you can create a rule, you must create a function in the Function Compute console.
+Then you can select the function ARN in the Cloud Config console.
 For more information, see Create a custom rule.
-You can use custom rules to complete the compliance evaluation in different scenarios.
+You can use custom rules to evaluate the compliance of resources in different scenarios.

-- If the trigger method is Periodic, the compliance timeline displays the records of periodical compliance evaluations.
+- If the trigger type is Periodic, the compliance timeline displays the records of periodical compliance evaluations.

-- If the trigger method is Configuration Changes, the compliance timeline displays the records of compliance evaluations for configuration changes.
+- If the trigger type is Configuration Changes, the compliance timeline displays the records of compliance evaluations of every configuration change.

-- If both trigger methods are selected, the compliance timeline displays the records of all compliance evaluations.
+- If both trigger types are selected, the compliance timeline displays the compliance records of both types.